-- If officials say it’s ok to “shelter in place,” advise tenants to close and lock all windows and doors, shutting any storm shutters.
+- Close and lock all windows and doors, shutting any storm shutters.

 - If you or your tenants have evacuated the area, STAY PUT.
 Do NOT go back to the affected area until local authorities advise it is safe to return.

 - Tenants should be sure cell phones are fully charged.

 - Fill the car’s gasoline tank in case evacuation becomes necessary.

 - Stay informed by listening to or watching local broadcasts or by using the FEMA Mobile App.

 - Review your insurance policy and require tenants to carry renter’s insurance to protect their belongings.
 Named Storm (Tropical Storms/Hurricanes) coverage and Flood coverage are both purchased separately, so check with your agent to make sure you are covered appropriately for your area.

 - Consider providing basic supplies for an emergency preparedness kit in your welcome packet, including a flashlight, batteries, and first aid supplies.
 Tenants will also need medications and copies of critical information if/when they need to evacuate.